The Orders API enables merchants to process orders received through Shopping Actions. Through this API, participating merchants can:

 Assign the order manager role

-Before you can use the Orders API, you must assign the role of "Purchases on Google Order Manager" to your GSA and any other accounts that will access the Orders API or the Orders view in the Merchant Center.
+Before you can use the Orders API, you must assign the role of "Shopping Actions Order Manager" to your Google Service Account (GSA) and any other accounts that will access the Orders API or the Orders view in Merchant Center.

 To assign the order manager role: